arich01/arich01.github.io/README.md

 ## About
 I am currently a student at UC Berkeley studying Mathematics.
 I am interested in topology, analysis, and differential geometry.
+You can find my resume [here]](Resume.pdf).

 ## Papers
 - G. Matheos, A. K. Lew, **M. Ghavamizadeh**, S. J. Russell,